firefly-iii/docs/docs/api/cer.rst

 Notable about this return are the following aspects:

 * The rate is included for the given date and currencies (see below).
 Firefly III relies on the Fixer IO API to do currency exchange rates.
-Out of the box (the free tier) it only supports from EUR to USD.
+Out of the box (the free tier) it only supports from EUR to some other currencies.
 * Missing in the output above are the from and to currency.
 They are mentioned but I haven't included the actual objects in the documentation.

 Parameters